openshift-fluxv2-poc/platform-team/README.md

 # Platform Team

 Alice is an OpenShift Cluster-Admin.
-She'd like to use Flux in an OpenShift-ish way by
+She'd like to use Flux in an OpenShift-ish way via its Web UI by

   - Installing Flux via OperatorHub
   - Bootstraping the platform setup with copy & paste via OpenShift YAML import

+and achieve the similar result with the CLI setup.

 ## Setup multi-tenant via OpenShift YAML import